NadavSofer/pAequor-organism/README.md

-# pAequor-organism is a small scale project
+# pAequor-organism is a small scale project.